cgwire/kitsu/docs/permissions/README.md

 They don't see:

-* assignation
+* assignations
-* comments that he didn't write
+* comments that they didn't write

 ## Vendor